raygun101/MarkupKit/README.md

         </LMColumnView>
     <root>

 The child of the root tag represents the cell's content.
-It can be any valid view, but is often a layout view that is used to automatically size and position the cell's custom content elements.
+It can be any valid view, but is often a layout view that is used to automatically size and position the cell's custom content views.

 See _LMTableViewCell.h_ for more information.